 Independent films like “Dope” and “Me and Earl and the Dying Girl,” that cater to younger audiences, and were thought to have blockbuster potential, are bombing out.
 With titles like that, it’s no wonder.
 The number of younger audience members attending movie theaters has decreased while ticket sales for over 50 movie viewers have increased.

 Movie distributors are targeting a significant amount of their advertising dollars toward retirees.
 Rather than target urban areas like Los Angeles or New York, they’re making their presence known in communities with affluent over 50 populations like Orange County, CA or Baca Raton, FL.

 Have you noticed the number of “action” films that have been released lately starring “old codger” heroes like Arnold Schwarzenegger, Sly Stallone, and Bruce Willis?
 If a real cyborg looked any of those guys straight in the eyes they’d probably have a heart attack on the spot.
 I recently went to the premiere of Terminator Genisys at the Dolby Theatre on Hollywood Blvd.
 Both Arnold and Sly were there.
 Afterward, we attended the premiere party at the Hollywood Roosevelt Hotel.

-This new “specialty biz,” as they call it, is a boon for Baby Boomers.
+This new “specialty biz,” as they call it, is a boon for movie viewers over 50.
 We tend to enjoy films that are of higher quality with actual stories and fully realized characters.
 Many of us can afford to pay a little extra for an exclusive movie going experience.
 I love the new movie theaters that feature cushy adjustable lazy boy chairs, bar and gourmet food service, and stadium seating.
 If you’re a retiree on a budget, you can always use your good old “senior discount.”

 Action movies make me snooze